fledware/GodotXUnit/README.md

 ## Installation

-I'm going to try and get this in the godot AssetLib.
-Until then, you will need to checkout this repo and copy the GodotXUnit dir into your projects addons directory.
+* Go to AssetLib tab and search for GodotXUnit and Install project.
+Don't enable yet.
+* include these scripts to your mono project csproj
+    * addons/GodotXUnit/GodotTestRunner.cs
+    * addons/GodotXUnit/Plugin.cs
+    * addons/GodotXUnit/XUnitDock.cs
+* execute this command on the cli at the root of your project:

+        nuget restore ./addons/GodotXUnit/GodotXUnitApi/GodotXUnitApi.csproj

+* add this dependency to your main project:
+    * xunit (2.4.1)
-Next, you need to add a project reference to GodotXUnitApi project located at ./addons/GodotXUnit/GodotXUnitApi/GodotXUnitApi.csproj in your main project.
+* add this reference to your main project:
-GodotXUnitApi needs to be its own assembly for how xunit's XunitTestCaseDiscoverer (please correct me if I'm wrong).

-Next, make sure to include the cs files that are not in the GodotXUnitApi project:
-* addons/GodotXUnit/*.cs
+    * ./addons/GodotXUnit/GodotXUnitApi/GodotXUnitApi.csproj

-Next, you will need to add the xunit (2.4.1) as a dependency for your main project.

-Next, enable the plugin.
-If there are errors that are not obvious, please report them to me.
+* build the solutions and let me know if there are any errors.
+    * even if the errors are easy to fix, feel free to let me know so i can better document the installation process
+* enable the plugin and you should see `GodotXUnit` on the bottom dock and there should be no errors in output

 If there is a better way to do this, please let me know.
 I'd really like to make the installation of this easier and remove the manual steps.